arepetti/ingest/docs/client/README.md

 # For service clients

-You're here because you submit data to Ingest on behalf of a local-council service — automated from a script, scheduler, or any other tool that can make an HTTP call.
+You're here because you submit data to Ingest on behalf of a service, team, or partner — automated from a script, scheduler, or any other tool that can make an HTTP call.
 This folder is your starting point.

 | Page                      | What's inside                                                                                                  |
 |---------------------------|----------------------------------------------------------------------------------------------------------------|